proofofexistence/docs/get-started.md

 receive web hook requests from the Internet.

 Sign up for an [ngrok](https://ngrok.com) account, download the client, and connect it to your account.
-Run `ngrok` with the port from your `.env.test`
+Run `ngrok` with the port from your local config
 file:

 ```sh